keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/yGQZmA6.png" height="80%" width="80%" alt="SSH"/>
 </p>
 <p>
-You can either type ssh or tcp.port==22 in the bar up top to filter for Secure Shell traffic.
+You can either type ssh or tcp.port == 22 in the bar up top to filter for Secure Shell traffic.
 Open PowerShell and type ssh labuser@10.0.0.5.
 Using the ssh command helps us to connect to the Linux server securely over the network.
 Answer yes to the question "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
 We are prompted to enter the Linux server's password.
 Enter the password and note that you won't see it being typed out for security purposes.
 </p>
 <br />